 A PennDOT-owned triangle of land located at the corner of Thompson and Juniata streets provides an opportunity to provide additional landscaping and screening to a vacant lot abutting highway right-of-way.
 The lot will be used as a construction staging area during BR3, after which time a permanent landscaping and screening plan will be implemented with neighborhood input.
 Additional neighborhood parking may also be considered.

 Demolition of Ramp K during BR4 will require temporary removal of the American Legion Memorial Site and monument currently located below the structure at Milnor Street and Aramingo Avenue.
 Coordination will occur with the American Legion to discuss monument removal, storage, and potential relocation.

 There is an opportunity to explore new sidewalks, lighting, and aesthetic wall treatments to improve the pedestrian conditions under the highway at the Orthodox Street underpass and create a gateway into the Bridesburg neighborhood.
 Coordination will occur with SEPTA to discuss potential improvements to or relocation of the Routes 25 and J bus stop currently located at the underpass.

-There is an opportunity to explore new sidewalks, lighting and aesthetic wall treatments to improve the pedestrian conditions under the highway at the Richmond Street Bridge underpass when it is replaced.
+There is an opportunity to explore new sidewalks, lighting, and aesthetic wall treatments to improve the pedestrian conditions under the highway at the Richmond Street Bridge underpass.
 This will also provide an opportunity to create an inviting gateway into the Bridesburg neighborhood.

 BSR/BRI Green Initiatives